 The UK Climate Change Levy (CCL) is a tax on industrial electricity, gas and oil usage.
-BCGA has a Climate Change Agreement (CCA) under the CCL in place since 2005, covering operators of Air Separation Units (ASU’s) in the UK.
+BCGA has a Climate Change Agreement (CCA) under the CCL, which has been in place since 2005, covering operators of Air Separation Units (ASU’s) in the UK.

 This impacts large (large = 2 of: Balance sheet >£18 m, Turnover >£36 m, Employees >250) unquoted companies & Limited Liability Partnerships (LLP) >40 MWh energy use from financial years starting after 1 April 2019 and so the first time a report is due under SECR will be after April 2020.
 This information needs to be included in the Directors Report and the report may cover a group of companies.
 Processes are already in place for checking Company Reports via Company’s House.